queenaccila/midnight-express-creative/Story/Other-Notes.md

 - “You were never here to take the train from him,” he says.
 “You were here to lead it forward.” - The Engineer
 - The Conductor creates a self-fulfilling prophecy, where he realizes he is replaceable and tries to take multiple measures to prevent this from ever happening.
 Doing this, however, only stregthends the idea that Mina will replace him.
     - The main thing that solidifies it is when The Conductor is trying so hard to keep the train running to a specific destination.
 But the closer the destination the train reaches, the more Mina is becoming worthy as a conductor.
+- The Engineer tells Mina that countless other humans that were given tickets were given the test of being the new conductor, but none of them ever passed.
+The Conductor feels more threatened by Mina because she's a lot stronger than he anticipated.